learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Exploding Sample Sizes

 As we discussed in the previous lecture, permutation test sizes can quickly explode as our original sample sizes grow.
-To demonstrate this, Create a graph to show how the number of permutations increases as we increase just one of the sample sizes.
+To demonstrate this, create a graph to show how the number of permutations increases as we increase just one of the sample sizes.
 Assume that our first sample is of 25 individuals.
 From there, plot a graph of how the permutation test sample size increases drastically as our second sample increases from 10 to 200 individuals.
 (Assume that every new person has a unique blood pressure; a stretch of an assumption, but greatly simplifies our calculations for now.)

 ```python